 At the end of each reporting period, management assesses whether there are any indications that financial assets measured at cost or amortized cost may be impaired.
 If there is an indication of impairment, management determines whether a significant adverse change has occurred in the expected timing or the amount of future cash flows from the asset, in which case the asset's carrying amount is reduced to the highest expected value that is recoverable by either holding the asset, selling the asset or by exercising the right to any collateral.
-The carrying amount of the asset is reduced directly or through the use of an allowance account and the amount of the reduction is recognized as an impairment loss in operations.
+The carrying amount of the reduction is recognized as an impairment loss in operations.
 Previously recognized impairment losses may be reversed to the extent of any improvement.
 The amount of the reversal, to a maximum of the related accumulated impairment charges recorded in respect of the particular asset, is recognized in operations.